Use C language API to talk to RimStone Server

 Create "index" application ("-k"):

-Compile the server - this also demonstrates excluding directories from compilation (since Golf will by default try to compile the Golf and C code in all subdirectories).
+Compile the server - this also demonstrates excluding directories from compilation (since RimStone will by default try to compile the RimStone and C code in all subdirectories).
 In this case, we're excluding subdirectory "client", which we will create in just a sec and place a C client program in it:

 Start the server, with a single server process running: